M-u-S/TA-EDFS/README.md

 Currently there is no debug option in the app, but the app logs all connections into 'index=_internal sourcetype=splunkd_edfs_access'

+**Known issues**
+- the script some times continues to run, even when the input is disabled
+- to prevent issues around the cookies passed by Splunk, it is best to run private browser windows if you are testing on your computer.

 **Support**

 This is an open source project, no support provided, but you can ask questions on answers.splunk.com and I will most likely answer it.
 Github repository: https://github.com/M-u-S/TA-EDFS

 I validate all my apps with appinspect and the log can be found in the README folder of each app.

 **Things to-do / Future ideas**